The 10 Weirdest Things About Icelandic People and Culture

 Although all of this is true, at least to a degree, these facts are becoming old news at this point.
 Also, people in Iceland are tired of foreigners constantly referring to their cuisine as "disgusting."
 They prefer to say it's traditional and that "it's an acquired taste."

 How weird you'll find the items on this list will, of course, depend on your country of origin.
 Travelers of different nationalities often have entirely different concepts of what makes Icelandic people and culture unusual.
+One of the best ways to explore the country is on a self-drive tour in Iceland and take time to get to know all the weird things you'll find on your way.

-However, this top 13 list should help show the traits that make Iceland and Icelandic culture seem odd the world over.
+However, this top 10 list should help show the traits that make Iceland and Icelandic culture seem odd the world over.

-There are a few exceptions to this, as anyone who knows of the Icelandic author Halldor Laxness can attest, but as a general rule, this is the case.
 Although a few family names exist in Iceland, primarily Danish, they're rare and usually originate from foreigners marrying into an Icelandic family.

-For most people in Iceland, their last name is patronymic; in other words, it's composed of their father's first name with the suffix of -dottir (-daughter) or -son attached.
+For most people in Iceland, their last name is patronymic; in other words, it's composed of their father's first name with the suffix -dottir (-daughter) or -son attached.
 This system means that a family member will have a different last name from both parents and siblings of a different gender.

 This diagram makes the naming process clearPhoto from Wikimedia, Creative Commons, by Max Naylor.
 No edits were made.